Psychotherapy is About How You Think about Yourself in the World

-I was clinically trained at St. Luke’s in Miami where I worked my up to be clinical director, and my background includes ingredients you might not expect.
-For example, I was on a government task force after Hurricane Katrina, and as a trauma specialist, I am called to plane crashes, hostage situations, and shootings where I see people at their worst.
-I sit on review boards of multiple academic journals, and I teach masters-level courses in behavior, statistics, communications, and human development.
+In the United States, I worked my way up from individual and group therapist at St. Luke’s in Miami to clinical director over a five year period, and my background includes clinical experiences you might not expect.
+For example, I was on a government task force after Hurricane Katrina, and as a trauma specialist, I am called to plane crashes, hostage situations, and shootings where I see people respond to crises and who have lost important parts of their lives.

 I believe in life-long learning, self exploration, and experiential training throughout different stages of my life.